 One solid option to get your For Sale sign for less than $100 is Signazon.com.
-Based in Plano, TX, Signazon offers many types of custom banners and signs that they can print and ship to you.
+Signazon offers many types of custom banners and signs.
+They can print and ship the signs to you.

 For more detail and to see the specific sign we recommend, see Sell Your Land for Less than $100 with a Sign.